Notify me

 A few collaborations between artists and watchmakers produce what can be seen as a series of one-off watches, such as the Bremont Ronnie Wood 1947 Rock On’ Hands Down where each dial is individually hand painted by the artist.

 Success as an artist comes with a big challenge.
 I had a friend in university who created a very original piece of music which was much admired.
-He then spent a lot of time trying to create something similar to that, and didn’t again achieve the fresh creativity he originally showed.
+He then spent a lot of time trying to create something similar to that, and didn’t again achieve the fresh creativity which was what was admired in his earlier works.

 If it’s made to try to be like another piece of art, even one of one’s own earlier pieces, it is less likely to be effective.
 If it’s made to try to be “art”, or to try to be successful, it is less likely to be so . . .
 “Don’t think about making art, just get it done,” said Andy Warhol.
 “Let everyone else decide if it’s good or bad, whether they love it or hate it.
 While they are deciding, make even more art.”
 Being honest and authentic to the process itself gets better results . . . for example . . .